Stephen P. Hinshaw: Research

 Hinshaw's research is regularly featured in various mainstream media outlets including ABC World News Tonight, CBS Evening News, CNN, Huffington Post, NBC Today Show, New York Times, Newsweek, Oakland Tribune, Psychology Today, People Magazine, San Francisco Chronicle, The Economist, Time, Wall Street Journal, and Washington Post.

-He is a Fellow of the American Association for the Advancement of Science, the American Psychological Association, and the Association for Psychological Science.
 As a trainee and student, he received the R.E.
 Harris Award: Outstanding Clinical Psychology Fellow, Langley Porter Institute, UC San Francisco; the UCLA Alumni Association Distinguished Scholar Award winner (outstanding graduate student campus-wide); and, at Harvard, the Ames Award, Detur Prize, John Harvard Scholarship, Harvard College Scholarship, and National Merit Scholarship.

 In 2001, Hinshaw received the Distinguished Teaching Award from UC Berkeley's Division of Social Sciences.
 His Teaching Company ('Great Lecture') series, "Origins of the Human Mind," was released in 2010.

 Regarding his 2007 book, The Mark of Shame, Stigma of Mental Illness and an Agenda for Change, the New England Journal of Medicine review stated the following: "Hinshaw's skill as a writer cannot be overstated.
 He uses a mixture of technical and lay language to paint a picture of stigma across the ages that is thoroughly enjoyable to read despite its often distressing content.
 In addition to being a professor of psychology, Hinshaw comes across as a passionate historian and humanitarian."
-Regarding his 2014 book with R. Scheffler, The ADHD Explosion, Publishers Weekly called it "…complex, thought-provoking, and urgent."
+Regarding his 2014 book with Richard Scheffler, The ADHD Explosion: Myths, Medication, Money, and Today’s Push for Performance, Publishers Weekly called it "…complex, thought-provoking, and urgent."